 Millions of households struggling to put food on the table

-Monday 17th October 2022 Adelaide: On any given day, over half a million households in Australia are struggling to put food on the table, and disturbingly, those with children are being hardest hit.
+Monday 17th October 2022, SYDNEY: On any given day, over half a million households in Australia are struggling to put food on the table, and disturbingly, those with children are being hardest hit.

 Released today, the Foodbank Hunger Report 2022 reveals alarming details surrounding the food insecurity crisis the country is facing.

 More than 2 million households in Australia have run out of food in the last year due to limited finances, sometimes skipping meals or going whole days without eating.
-The report shows that more than 52% of Australian households with children having experienced food insecurity in the last 12 months.
-This has meant that 1.3 million children have gone hungry during that time.
+This has meant that 1.3 million children lived in food insecure households during that time.